 July.
-The Padiglione d’Arte Contemporanea, Milan, presents the first solo show of Indiana’s work in Italy, including an outdoor installation of Indiana’s monumental sculptures NUMBERS ONE through ZERO, LOVE, LOVE Wall, Imperial LOVE, and AMOR.
+The Padiglione d’Arte Contemporanea, Milan, presents the first solo show of Indiana’s work in Italy, including an outdoor installation of Indiana’s monumental sculptures ONE Through ZERO (The Ten Numbers), LOVE, LOVE Wall, Imperial LOVE, and AMOR.

 September.
-Paul Kasmin Gallery opens Robert Indiana: Hard Edge, showcasing Indiana’s large-scale metal sculptures and his electric EAT.
-A twelve-foot-high Cor-Ten steel LOVE Wall is installed at Park Avenue and 57th Street in conjunction with the exhibition.
+Paul Kasmin Gallery opens Robert Indiana: Hard Edge, showcasing Indiana’s large-scale metal sculptures and his The Electric EAT.
+A twelve-foot-high Cor-Ten steel LOVE WALL is installed at Park Avenue and 57th Street in conjunction with the exhibition.

 Summer.
 Galerie Gmurszynska, Zurich premieres Indiana's repainted 1959 orb paintings.

 Hatje Cantz publishes a collection of essays on Indiana’s work in Robert Indiana: New Perspectives.

 September.
 The Whitney Museum of American Art hosts Indiana’s first ever New York retrospective, Robert Indiana: Beyond LOVE.

 February.
 The Essential Indiana opens at the Indianapolis Museum of Art, and the McNay Art Museum, San Antonio opens two exhibitions, Robert Indiana: The Mother of Us All, and Robert Indiana’s Hartley Elegies, as a compliment to the retrospective Robert Indiana: Beyond LOVE.